moshix/mvs/README.md

 Here are some of the programs and tools included in this repo:

 1. recv390 is a receive command for Linux or Windows.
 It extracts XMIT files. recv390 is by James Morrison.
-I made some fixes and somall enhancement to the program. compile simply with gcc -o recv90 recv390.c.
+I made some fixes and small enhancements to the program.
+Compile simply with gcc -o recv90 recv390.c.

-2. SYCPLK.ccdk is a 3390-3 volume (SYSCPK) which incluedes about 10 or 12 compilers for the mainframe, including:
+2. SYCPLK.ccdk is a 3390-3 volume (SYSCPK) which includes about 10 or 12 compilers for the mainframe, including:

 - PLI F compiler
 - Cobol compiler from the 60s